By Tiara Janté

 Rukiya Bernard, Van Helsing

 A Sci-Fi & Horror mix, Van Helsing is set in the near future, where vampires have risen and taken control.
 A woman named Vanessa Van Helsing (Kelly Overton) is humanity’s last hope, as her unique blood composition gives her the ability to turn vampires human.
 With this secret weapon, Vanessa becomes a prime target for the vampires.
 In the series, Bernard plays “Doc”, a socially awkward, scientist who was turned during the early days of the vampire rising.
 Eventually, due to Vanessa’s unique blood composition, Doc is turned human again, only to struggle with reclaiming her humanity.
 Van Helsing is one of my faves on SyFy and I’m anxious for Season 2.

 So what do you think?
 We don’t know about you, but SyFy is definitely capturing our interests as of late.
 Visit www.syfy.com for more information about each of the shows mentioned.

 **Original version published 11/2016**

-Tiara Janté is a Writer who enjoys producing content centered on blerd culture, Sci-Fi & Fantasy, topics pertaining to millennial women of color, and the hip hop culture.
+Tiara Janté is a Writer who enjoys producing content centered on Blerd culture, Sci-Fi & Fantasy, topics pertaining to millennial women of color, and the hip-hop culture.
 Tiara is a Staff Writer and Social Media Editor at BlackSci-Fi.com.
-Like her Facebook page at: www.facebook.com/tiarajante and on Instagram: @tiarajante.
+Like her Facebook page at: www.facebook.com/tiarajante and on Instagram: @themomprenoire.